 What next?

-My initial goal was to boost downloads for the app and now that the downloads are happening the immediate priority is to actually find out how people downloading the app are using it.
+My initial objective was to boost downloads for the app now that it’s happening the immediate priority is to know our users better.
 I cannot stress enough, of how much a priority it is to find out just how people are using the app and that is one of the things I have asked my intern to work on.
+Also, we have managed to boost downloads but the app is still not generating enough revenue for me to expand.

 Conclusion

 That’s all for now.
-I have outlined everything that I have done so far to get into the Chinese market, I am not sure exactly what worked? but something clearly has ergo the download spike so now the priority is to find out what people are doing with the app.
+I have outlined everything that I have done so far my approach for marketing to Chinese consumers.
+I am not sure exactly what worked? but something clearly has, hence the download spike so now the priority is to find out what people are doing with the app.

-As usual, if you find any of my posts useful, support us by buying or even trying one of our products and leave us a review on the app store.
+As usual, if you find any of my posts useful support me by buying or even trying one of my apps on the App Store. https://mydaytodo.com/apps/ Also, if you can leave a review on the App Store or Google Play Store, that would help too.